 In the WDFW Site, material to be installed as Fill shall be a well-graded mix of small boulders, cobbles, gravels, and sands, blended prior to placement.
 Coarse cobble/boulder material excavated from floodplain Cut areas at depths below target grade, as described in Section 3-03.1, shall be mixed with finer grained gravels and sands.
 Mixing proportions shall be approximately 40% cobble-boulder and 60% gravel/sand/silts with minimum 20% passing No. 20 screen, unless approved or directed by the Owner’s Representative.

+At IFI sites, backfill for Channel Spanning Log Structures and Mid-Channel Log Structures shall be approximately 50% boulders and 50% cobble.
+Partial Channel Fill shall be a mixture of approximately 50% boulders, 25% cobble, and 25% gravel and sand.
+Fill for Channel Plugs does not have mixing requirements.

 In order to limit the spread of weeds, the top 12” of soil excavated from areas shown in the plans as Floodplain Grading areas, shall have that Fill placed in the bottom or back of embankment areas shown as Channel Plugs.